Description in 1877:

 The parish used to hold a fair for cattle, horses and sheep on each 26th of August.

 Most of the male residents of the parish were either Framework Knitters or farmers.
 Hinckley became one of the chief centres of the hosiery trade after 1640, the year Mr. WIlliam ILIFF introduced the stocking frame.
+In 1849 there were an estimated 1,500 frames in the town.

 At the top of Castle Street is a spot called "Castle Hill."
 Here once stood the castle of Baron Hugh de Grentemaisnel.
 Only traces of the moat remain.
 The house now standing on the site was built in 1770.